EDUC 139, 239, 339, 439 Special Topics

 EDUC 278 Content Area Reading, Middle School/Secondary

 Introduction to the teaching of reading in content areas for secondary teachers: procedures used in recognizing content area reading problems, improving reading by developing literacy strategies in reading, writing, speaking, and listening.
 Required for all students seeking secondary school licensure and students seeking health certification.
-Students seeking licensure in WI or MN also need to take a practicum.
-Prerequisite: EDUC 185, 215, or 217, sophomore standing.
+Students are strongly encouraged, but not yet required, to take the EDUC 378 practicum while student teaching since a practicum in content area is required in several states.
+Prerequisites: EDUC 185 or 215; EDUC 252 as prerequisite or co-requisite; sophomore standing.

 EDUC 285/295 Directed Study